SURYAKANTSHARMA/CountryPicker/README.md

 ![my_tweet 1](https://user-images.githubusercontent.com/6416095/43136625-f56e1984-8f66-11e8-86f8-c2cd2882d1cc.png)

 # CountryPicker
+A simple, customizable Country picker for picking country or dialing code.
 This library is for country picker used in many app for selecting country code of user.
-User can select country by searching and then selecting country cell.
+User can select country by searching and then selecting country in list.

-### If you like CountryPicker, give it a ★ at the top right of this page.
+## If you like CountryPicker, give it a ★ at the top right of this page.

 ## Features

 - [x] Navigate through search and index title of section e.g (in Contact app in iOS)
-- [x] Pods integrated
+- [x] cocoa Pods integrated
 - [x] Best practices followed

 ## Requirements

-- iOS 9.0+
+- iOS 10.0+
 - Xcode 9+

 ## Installation